 But, we learned, that was not the end of her contributions as a Mormon woman.
 She worked to reconstitute the Relief Society after it was disassembled by Brigham Young in Nauvoo, and she led the women of the church as General Relief Society President for over twenty years.
 Eliza was one of the first women in church history to receive her temple ordinances and “was eager to continue this worship . . . and frequently performed ordinance work in the Endowment House.”
 Because of this, many referred to her as a “High Priestess.
 She devoted her life to expanding knowledge and wisdom through both action and words.”
 Ultimately, Eliza Snow was “lovingly called by her contemporaries, and is still remembered as, Zion’s Poetess, Priestess, Prophetess, and Presidentess.”

 What a legacy of a woman born as ordinary as you and me who used her life to accomplish the extraordinary.
 This coloring book reminds me that despite the institutional and structural sexism my daughters and I experience inside and outside of the Church, we can make meaningful contributions to the arc of human experience.

-(You can purchase “Illuminating Ladies: A Coloring Book of Mormon Women” today and tomorrow for $10 at the Exponent II booth at Sunstone in Salt Lake City, at the BYU-Provo Bookstore, or online at the Exponent II Etsy shop, once it resumes after a summer hiatus.)
+(You can purchase “Illuminating Ladies: A Coloring Book of Mormon Women” today and tomorrow for $10 at the Exponent II booth at Sunstone in Salt Lake City, at the BYU-Provo Bookstore, or online at the Exponent II shop.)